 The Neighbourhood Planning (General) Regulations 2012 designate Parish or Town Councils as the responsible body for neighbourhood planning in parishes in Wealden District.

 If you or your community are interested in neighbourhood planning we recommend that you initially contact your Parish Council to discuss and develop ideas on how it is being used or how it could be used in your area.

 We have prepared a Guide to Neighbourhood Planning which provides information to help communities decide whether to prepare a Neighbourhood Plan and sets out what steps should be followed to prepare a plan that reflects what the community wants to achieve.

-If you are representing a Town or Parish Council that is considering producing a Neighbourhood Plan or Development Order within Wealden District, please contact us using the contact details at the bottom of the page.
+If you are representing a Town or Parish Council that is considering producing a Neighbourhood Plan or Development Order within Wealden District, please contact us using the following contact details; email@example.com or 01892 602008.

 Following a recent European Court of Justice judgement decision Wealden District Council has prepared a position statement and advice to Town and Parish Council’s undertaking a Neighbourhood Plan: Advice to Town and Parish Councils

 More details and a guide to Neighbourhood Planning can be found on the Department of Communities and Local Government website .